What is REGRANEX gel?

-REGRANEX Gel is the only medicine of its kind approved by the Food and Drug Administration (FDA) for the treatment of diabetic foot sores.
-REGRANEX Gel is a human-derived protein medicine that is used with other practices (such as good wound care) to treat diabetic sores on your legs or feet that are deeper than just your skin, in people who have good blood supply to the legs.
+REGRANEX gel is a protein medicine made in yeast that is used with other ulcer care practices (such as good wound care) to treat diabetic sores (ulcers) of your legs or feet that are deeper than just your skin, in people who have good blood supply to the legs.

-- If you already have cancer, you and your doctor should carefully consider whether you will use REGRANEX Gel
+If you already have cancer, you and your healthcare provider should carefully consider whether you will use REGRANEX.

 - Have poor blood flow to your lower legs and feet

 - Have allergies to any of the ingredients in REGRANEX gel (ask your doctor for a complete list)